If you’ve read the introductory piece to this guide, you’d come to agree to this:

 Have faith in the possibility that you’ll pass the WAEC examinations in flying colours.

 The effect of mixing desire, motivation and faith has a psychological benefit:

 It improves your confidence to crush any paper on the WASSCE / WAEC examination.

 Start preparing early

-Don’t wait until when it’s 3 weeks to the start of the exam before you start intense reading.
+Don’t wait until it’s 3 weeks to the start of the exam before you start intense reading.
 Start preparing for the WASSCE the moment you know you’d write the exam.

 Develop a study plan